nitin27may/AngularFormValidation/README.md

 ### Reusable componenet (Refer [Form 2](/src/app/features/from2/form2.component.html) and validation-errors module)
 I got this solution from an article by '**Netanel Basal**'.
 I have added the validation logics and implmened it as part of [Validation Module](/src/app/core/components/validation-errors/validation-errors.module.ts).

-If you will see Form2, there is not lables, span added to display error messages below the controls.
+If you will see Form2, there is no lables, span added to display error messages below the controls.
 ```html
 <div class="row justify-content-center">
   <div class="col-lg-4 col-md-4 col-sm-4">